Parasitic Engineering: Foundation (1976–1977)

 Howard Fullmer (born c.
 1947) and Gene Nardi (born c.
 1948) founded Parasitic Engineering in 1974.
-The two business partners had met at the University of California, Berkley, where they both worked in the university's department of psychology as computer consultants.
+The two business partners had met at the University of California, Berkeley, where they both worked in the university's department of psychology as computer consultants.
 The company was originally based out of the basement of Fullmer's Oakland, California, house.
 The company acted as a side job for the founders for the first two years of existence.
 When the company's profits increased significantly in 1976, the two quit their day jobs and focused on Parasitic as a full-time job.
 In 1977, Parasitic employed nine people and took in $250,000 in gross profit.

 Parasitic's name, conceived later in 1976, was a swipe at MITS co-founder Ed Roberts, who, in a 1975 article of his corporate newsletter Computer Notes, derided third-party hardware vendors of his microcomputer products as "parasite companies".
 Roberts was most likely primarily alluding to Processor Technology, a company whose first product was a 4-KB static RAM board plug-compatible with MITS' influential Altair 8800 kit microcomputer.
 MITS' response to Processor Technology's board was a dynamic RAM board, outfit with an identical amount of memory as well as including on ROM Microsoft's BASIC, a popular high-level programming environment which MITS had the rights to sell.
 The latter was a co-marketing stunt attempting to make the board more lucrative, as MITS had been selling standalone copies of BASIC for over three times the cost.
 However, MITS' dynamic RAM board was fraught with technical issues, and many hobbyists had been making use of pirated copies of Microsoft BASIC anyway.
 The dynamic RAM board was a flop for MITS and barely made a dent in Processor Technology's profits.
 Fulmer originally envisioned the friendlier-sounding name Symbiotic Engineering but chose against it, wanting to avoid ties to the Symbionese Liberation Army, a radical left-wing terrorist group active at the time of the company's conception.

 Parasitic Engineering's first product was a clock controller board for the Altair 8800, released in 1976.
 Fulmer designed it as a "permanent fix-kit" for the computer, alleviating issues on the Altair's clock oscillator caused by noise, temperature variations, and various other fluctuations.
 In 1977, Parasitic introduced its second product, a modification kit for the Altair's power supply, improving its power rating and robustness by replacing the computer's stock linear regulators with a constant-voltage transformer (supported by a beefy electrolytic capacitor and bridge rectifiers).
 This power supply modification paired nicely with Processor Technology's static RAM board, which was relatively power-hungry compared to the dynamic RAM board that MITS supplied.

 Parasitic established dealer channels in Europe in 1977 as part of an effort to rival European and Japanese computer companies that had been making inroads in the continent during that period.
 The company project profits of $1,000,000 in 1978.